 Most government contracts are subject to the government's budgetary approval process.
 Legislatures typically appropriate funds for a given program on a year-by-year basis, even though contract performance may take more than one year.
 As a result, at the beginning of a program, the related contract is only partially funded, and additional funding is normally committed only as appropriations are made in each subsequent fiscal year.
-These appropriations, and the timing of payment of appropriated amounts, may be influenced by, among other things, the state of the economy, competing priorities for appropriation, changes in administration or control of legislatures and the timing and amount of tax receipts and the overall level of government expenditures.
+These appropriations, and the timing of payment of appropriate for appropriation, changes in administration or control of legislatures and the timing and amount of tax receipts and the overall level of government expenditures.
 If appropriations are not made in subsequent years on our government contracts, then we will not realize all of our potential revenue and profit from that contract.